top of page

 The original and primary meaning of “integrative psychotherapy” was composed by Dr. Richard G. Erskine in 1972 while he was a professor at the University of Illinois.
 Integrative Psychotherapy is about the process of integrating the personality.
 It involves the psychotherapist facilitating clients‘ development of a comprehensive and congruent narrative of their sense of self; replacing archaic means of self-protection with mature forms of self-stabilization and self-regulation; and, becoming aware of unconscious relational patterns so that the person can learn and grow from each experience in life.

-Is composed of a collection of developmentally-based and relationally-focused concepts about the practice of psychotherapy.
-The theories and methods of Integrative Psychotherapy serve as a blueprint for the psychotherapist to facilitate clients’ internal integration of physiological sensations, feelings, thoughts, and actions.
+Is composed of a collection of developmentally-based and relationally-focused concepts about the practice of therapy.
+The theories and methods of Integrative Psychotherapy serve as a blueprint for the psychologist to facilitate clients’ internal integration of physiological sensations, feelings, thoughts, and actions.
 In short, integration means becoming whole, with full access to all that one is and may become.
-The term integrative refers to the full synthesis of affective, behavioral, cognitive, and physiological theory and methods of psychotherapy as well as the outcome of psychotherapy – the integration or assimilation within you of the fragmented or fixated aspects of the personality.
+The term integrative refers to the full synthesis of affective, behavioral, cognitive, and physiological - the integration or assimilation within you of the fragmented or fixated aspects of the personality.

-The psychotherapeutic interventions are based on research-validated knowledge of normal developmental process and the theories describing the self-protective defensive processes used when there are interruptions in normal development.
+The therapeutic interventions are based on research-validated knowledge of normal developmental process and the theories describing the self-protective defensive processes used when there are interruptions in normal development.

-Eight philosophical principles form the foundation of the theory and methods articulated in a relationship-focused and developmentally-based Integrative Psychotherapy.
-These principles reflect the value system and attitudes toward the practice of psychotherapy.
+Eight philosophical principles form the foundation of the theory and methods articulated in a relationship-focused and developmentally-based Integrative therapy.
+These principles reflect the value system and attitudes toward the practice of therapy.

 • All people are equally valuable: It is a therapeutic responsibility to find ways to value every client even if their behavior or what motivates them is not understood.
 This involves respecting their vulnerability, as well as their attempts at being invulnerable, while maintaining a therapeutic relationship that fosters a sense of security.